vista-art/fragmentcolor/docs/api/scene/material/base_color_texture.md

 # Material::base_color_texture

-Bind a texture to the canonical `base_color_map` slot.
-The default PBR shader samples it in `fs_main` and multiplies by the factor: per-fragment albedo is `material.base_color * textureSample(base_color_map, sampler, in.uv)`.
+Bind a texture to the `base_color_map` slot.
+The default PBR shader samples it in `fs_main` and multiplies by the factor.
+The albedo for each fragment is `material.base_color * textureSample(base_color_map, sampler, in.uv)`.

 Accepts any `Into<TextureInput>`:

-- A pre-built [`&Texture`](https://fragmentcolor.org/api/texture/texture) — the eager path.
+- A pre-built [`&Texture`](https://fragmentcolor.org/api/texture/texture).
 The setter stores the texture's ID immediately and the GPU texture stays Arc-shared across every Material that points at it.
-Passing the same `&shared_texture` to N Materials produces one GPU upload + N shader-uniform references — the cheap way to wallpaper a brush stroke across a scene full of impasto blobs without paying for N texture allocations.
+Passing the same `&shared_texture` to N Materials produces one GPU upload + N shader-uniform references — the cheap way to reuse one texture map across a scene full of objects without paying for N texture allocations.
-- Bytes / path / URL / `DynamicImage` — the lazy path.
-The setter queues the input on the Material's Shader; the renderer drains queued uploads on the first [`Renderer::render`](https://fragmentcolor.org/api/core/renderer/render) (or earlier via the explicit [`Renderer::load`](https://fragmentcolor.org/api/core/renderer/load)).
+- Bytes / path / URL / `DynamicImage`.
+The setter queues the input on the Material's Shader, and the renderer drains queued uploads on the first [`Renderer::render`](https://fragmentcolor.org/api/core/renderer/render) (or earlier via the explicit [`Renderer::load`](https://fragmentcolor.org/api/core/renderer/load)).

 Unset, this slot resolves to a 1×1 white default the renderer hands out lazily — so calling `Material::pbr()?` without binding a texture renders correctly under the factor alone.

-### Errors are surfaced lazily
+## Errors are surfaced lazily

 The setter itself is infallible — it queues the upload (lazy path) or takes an Arc-clone (eager path) and returns.
 Failures from the lazy